bizflycloud/terraform-provider-bizflycloud/website/docs/r/ssh_key.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_ssh_key"
+page_title: "Bizfly Cloud: bizflycloud_ssh_key"
 sidebar_current: "docs-bizflycloud-resource-ssh-key"
 description: |-
-  Provides a BizFly Cloud SSH Key resource.
+  Provides a Bizfly Cloud SSH Key resource.
 This can be used to create and delete ssh key.
 ---

 # bizflycloud\_ssh_key

-Provides a BizFly Cloud SSH key resource.
+Provides a Bizfly Cloud SSH key resource.
 This can be used to create, and delete ssh key.
 ## Example Usage